-- Policies: School policies need to be consistent with the Mission and Vision Statements, which should be visible on the first page of a policy and drive its purpose and direction. - School goals: Each year, faculty set a school-wide goal that they choose to work towards throughout the year. - Teacher Appraisal: As part of their appraisal, faculty will set a personal goal for the academic year, which should be related to how learning and teaching is aligned with the school's strategic goal. - Curriculum: Homeroom is an advisory period, in which students follow a curriculum that focuses on developing social, emotional and cultural aspects and issues.
+- Policies: School policies need to be consistent with the Mission and Vision Statements, which should be visible on the first page of a policy and drive its purpose and direction. - School goals: Each year, faculty set a school-wide goal that they choose to work towards throughout the year. - Teacher Appraisal: As part of their appraisal, faculty will set personal goals for the academic year, which should be related to how learning and teaching is aligned with the school's strategic goal. - Curriculum: Homeroom is an advisory period, in which students follow a curriculum that focuses on developing social, emotional and cultural aspects and issues.
 Each module of the program is specifically linked with the school's Mission and Vision and the strategic goals.
-Teachers have also started to incorporate the guiding statements in the curriculum and classroom learning and teaching. - Student wellbeing: Students can meet with the guidance counselor to discuss matters of concern.
-The Child Protection Policy is prominent from time of Admissions through parent meetings, with parents required to read and sign their acknowledgement.
-The school's website, which is under development, will have a link from the home page to the section that covers student well-being, providing an overview of all services and resources available through the school to support students' holistic development.
+Teachers have also started to incorporate the guiding statements in the curriculum and classroom learning and teaching. - Student wellbeing: We emphasize holistic student well-being through thoughtfully designed programs that address social, emotional, physical and psychological needs.
+Key initiatives include Social and Emotional Learning (SEL) via Moozoom, which helps students develop crucial life skills, and wellness check-in sessions through Margika for mental and emotional support.
+Our activities foster social skills and community building through assemblies, student-teacher sporting, and cultural events.
+Additionally we also encourage student leadership by promoting active student leadership that provides platforms to them to take initiative and learn through experience.
+Additional programs such as mindfulness workshops, peer support networks, and parental involvement further enhance our commitment to nurturing well-rounded, resilient, and socially responsible individuals.
+Furthermore, our curriculum includes workshops on stress management, time management, and digital wellness that are led by staff and external experts that strengthen physical, social and emotional health.
+By focusing on these aspects, we aim to create a supportive environment where every student feels valued and empowered to achieve their full potential and grow into confident individuals.

-III Strategic plan 2021- 2026
+3. Strategic plan 2021- 2026